DataDog/hiring-engineers/answers.md

 instances:
    -  min_collection_interval: 60
    ```
-Now we have changed the collection interval, give the agent a reboot with the following code.
+Now I have changed the collection interval, I restart the agent with the following code.
 ```
-"sudo service datadog-agent restart"
+sudo service datadog-agent restart
 ```

-In the documentation there is a caveat;
+In the documentation there is a caveat:

 Note: If the min_collection_interval is set to 30, it does not mean that the metric is collected every 30 seconds, but rather that it could be collected as often as every 30 seconds.
-The collector will try to run the check every 30 seconds, but the check might need to wait in line, depending on how many integrations are enabled on the same Agent.
+The collector will try to run the check every 30 seconds, but the check might need to wait in line depending on how many integrations are enabled on the same Agent.
 Also, if the check method takes more than 30 seconds to finish, the Agent will notice the check is still running and will skip its execution until the next interval.

 As per the documentation, it is important to note that this does not guarantee a collection every 45 seconds.
 Instead, it means that this particular check *may be collected* as often as every 45 seconds.